pippinbarr/cart253/topics/functions/README.md

 }
 ```

-There's one extra step using something called *destructuring*, but you can ask about that if you're interested!
+There's one extra step you could take here using something called *destructuring*, but you can ask about that if you're interested!
+It's fancy!

 ## }